 Mandalas are known to cultivate a sense of creative quietude.
 Moreover, Mandalas also represent an interrelating universe and their circular shape is a symbol of never-ending life.
 Because of its inherent nature, this activity is done in silence.
 Its only audio accompaniments are the rustling of leaves caused by little, busy feet and a zen-inspired playlist to encourage tranquillity.
 Children built their Mandalas with various nature elements namely saga seeds, shells, ferns, Monstera and Eucalyptus leaves.
 85 Flowers kindly gifted the larger leaves.
 In the end, the final outcome was beautifu!
 Moreover, they were leftover greens from her wedding shows.
 Indeed, opportunities to reuse, reduce and recycle are abundant when you look for them!
 Besides a Mandala, these imaginative explorers also created ‘side projects’ as time progressed.
 Our trainers allowed creativity to soar as they stood at the sidelines as unobtrusive observers!

 Turtle Weaving/Nature Weaving

 Anyone who has ever tried weaving will wax lyrical about its therapeutic benefits.
 Our explorers were immersed in a relaxing tactile experience as they learnt basic weaving techniques using yarn, twigs and craft sticks.
-Turtle Weaving was an enjoyable activity for our younger explorers as they created colourful turtles of yarn.
+Truly, Turtle Weaving was an enjoyable activity for our younger explorers as they created colourful turtles of yarn!
 Nature Weaving with twigs and yarn gave our older explorers the confident boost that they needed.
 They continued to weave their art, commenting about how comfortable they felt while doing it – another achievement unlocked!